codercowboy/mingame/tasks.md

  * don't show user menu screen until they have completed tutorial
  * every launch after tutorial completed goes to level 1, then after completing level 1 goes to main screen
  * main screen: circular buttons with icons in them: play from start, level selection, credits
+ * change user movement to be one smooth touches tracking rather than swipes
  * change monster level up to have a key in it so it's clear the level is being reset
  * level selection screen tab bar at top with three level sets: world (preconfigured) levels, my levels, friends levels - friends level unlocks when one is shared to you
  * add monster pathing (and thus game clock)